microsoft/vscode-docs/docs/tools/vscecli.md

 ## Common Questions

-**Q: I get 403 forbidden when I try to publish my extension?**
+**Q: I get 403 Forbidden (or 401 Unauthorized) error when I try to publish my extension?**

-**A:** One easy mistake to make when creating the PAT (Personal Access Token) is to not select `all accounts` as the account scope (instead selecting a specific token you have access to).
-You need to provide the `all accounts` scope for the publish to work.
+**A:** One easy mistake to make when creating the PAT (Personal Access Token) is to not select `all accessible accounts` in the Accounts field dropdown (instead selecting a specific account).
+You should also set the Authorized Scopes to `All scopes` for the publish to work.

 **Q: I can't unpublish my extension through the `vsce` tool?**